snkas/basic-sim/doc/future_work.md

 The backlog of additional work that can be done on the `basic-sim` module:

 * Flowlet routing arbiter
-* UDP burst application and scheduler
 * Long-living TCP application and scheduler
 * Add link filter to interface (link) utilization tracker
-* Improve test coverage
+* Improve testing:
+  * Link utilization log files
+  * UDP burst log files